Stevieag/stevieag.github.io/_posts/2023-04-29-mental-state.markdown

 ## So, Yeah I have depression
 I've heard this so many times.
-- *"Why you being an arse and so rude?"*
+- *"I suffer from depression!!!!"*
-- *"Its my autism, i cant help it"...*
+- *"Oh, When were you diagnosed?"*
-Im like, What, i beg your pardon!!!
+Im like, What, i beg your pardon!!! when I hear *"Oh, I self diagnosed"* Im like - what, I bet your pardon!!!!

 - *"Why you being an arse and so rude?"*
 - *"Its my autism, i cant help it"...*